 It definitely helps if your organization has internal innovation sprint masters who guide the innovation process from start to finish.
-These are the people who validate the ideas and whether or not they should be elaborated and further investigated upon.
+These are the people who validate the ideas and whether or not they should be elaborated on and further investigated.

 3. Establish your innovation metrics to determine outcomes

 Before starting out, make sure to establish innovation metrics in which you will be measuring how successful your projects will be.
 Although metrics are usually numbers, you also have to look beyond and see the important information behind those digits.

 Some of the metrics that companies use include:

 When finding out the key metrics for your own organization, ensure that these indicators are the ones that will help you move closer to your goals.
 Don’t focus on the metrics that are “easy to measure”.
 Instead, find those that are important.